mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

                     }
                 }
             }
+        } catch (terminationSignal) {
             # The workloadExecutor MUST handle the termination signal gracefully.
             # The termination signal will be used by astrolabe to terminate drivers operations that otherwise run ad infinitum.
-        } catch (terminationSignal) {
-            # The workload statistics must be logged to STDERR.
+            # The workload statistics must be written to a file named results.json in the current working directory.
-            process.error(JSON.stringify({‘numErrors’: num_errors, 'numFailures': num_failures}));
+            fs.writeFile('results.json', JSON.stringify({‘numErrors’: num_errors, 'numFailures': num_failures}));
         }
     }